 Vietnam central bank may cut rates to support virus-hit businesses

-The State Bank of Vietnam is considering cutting policy rates to support domestic economic activities hit by the coronavirus pandemic, the government said in a statement on Thursday.
+The State Bank of Vietnam may cut policy rates to support domestic economic activities hit by the coronavirus pandemic, the government said on Thursday.
+The virus, which has killed more than 4,600 people worldwide, has left firms in Vietnam's manufacturing industry suffering material shortages due to supply chain disruptions.

-The move would "help credit institutions to have cheaper funds to support firms hit by COVID-19," the central bank's deputy governor Dao Minh Tu said in the statement.
+Companies operating in the agriculture, tourism and transport industries have also been hit hard, leaving several local banks with rising bad debts.
+The central bank "will create favourable conditions for banks to restructure their loans and cut lending rates for those (firms) hit by COVID-19," the central bank's deputy governor Dao Minh Tu said, according to the statement.

+Speaking at a meeting with local businesses earlier Thursday, Prime Minister Nguyen Xuan Phuc said Vietnam needed to prepare for a rebound, as China, South Korea and Japan are expected to quickly resume production activities shortly.
+Vietnam's coronavirus cases rose to 44 on Thursday, the Ministry of Health said.
+There have been no fatalities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)